Masmiseim36/nxpSDK/boards/evkmimxrt1170/demo_apps/hello_world/cm7/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note:
-To download binary into qspiflash and boot from qspiflash directly, following steps are needed:
+To download binary of cm7 core into qspiflash and boot from qspiflash directly, following steps are needed:
 1. Compile flash target of the project, and get the binaray file "hello_world.bin".
 3. Set the SW1: 1 off 2 off 3 on 4 off, then power on the board and connect USB cable to J11.
 4. Drop the binaray into disk "RT1170-EVK" on PC.
 5. Wait for the disk disappear and appear again which will take couple of seconds.
 7. Reset the board by pressing SW3 or power off and on the board.
+(If default boot core is cm4, binary of cm4 could be downloaded and boot according to steps above.)